 Why Does Early Detection Matter?

-These early results have positive implications for empowering individuals to know they are pregnant sooner.
+These early results have positive implications to help individuals know they are pregnant sooner.

-While the participants in this study found out they were pregnant ~14.5 days after conception, their experience was a much earlier awareness than the average population, suggesting that there’s an even larger awareness gap that Oura may be able to help close.
+While the participants in this study found out they were pregnant ~14.5 days after conception, they were aware of their pregnancy earlier than the average population, suggesting that there’s an even larger awareness gap that Oura may be able to help close.

 Oura early pregnancy detection